 Apart from the classical Alibert-Bazin type of MF, many clinical and/or histological variants have been described.
-Clinical variants - such as acanthosis nigricans-like, bullous/ dyshidrotic, hypo- or hyperpigmented, hyperkeratotic, ichtyosis-like, perioral dermatitis-like, pigmented purpura-like, poikilodermatous, verrucous, zosteriform MF - have a clinical behaviour similar to that of classical MF, and therefore are not considered separately.
+Clinical variants-such as acanthosis nigricans-like, bullous/dyshidrotic, hypo- or hyperpigmented, hyperkeratotic, ichtyosis-like, perioral dermatitis-like, pigmented purpura-like, poikylodermatous, verrucous, zosteriform MF-have a clinical behaviour similar to that of classical MF, and therefore are not considered separately in the new WHO-EORTC classification.
 In contrast, folliculotropic MF, pagetoid reticulosis, and granulomatous slack skin have sufficient distinctive clinicopathologic features to deserve separate consideration.